Blood pressure: Pulmonary pressure

 Normally, the pressure in the pulmonary artery is about 15 mmHg at rest.

 Increased blood pressure in the capillaries of the lung causes pulmonary hypertension, leading to interstitial edema if the pressure increases to above 20 mmHg, and to pulmonary edema at pressures above 25 mmHg.

+Aortic pressure

+Aortic pressure, also called central aortic blood pressure, or central blood pressure, is the blood pressure at the root of the aorta.
+Elevated aortic pressure has been found to be a more accurate predictor of both cardiovascular events and mortality, as well as structural changes in the heart, than has peripheral blood pressure (such as measured through the brachial artery).
+Traditionally it involved an invasive procedure to measure aortic pressure, but now there are non-invasive methods of measuring it indirectly without a significant margin of error.

+Certain researchers have argued for physicians to begin using aortic pressure, as opposed to peripheral blood pressure, as a guide for clinical decisions.
+The way antihypertensive drugs impact peripheral blood pressure can often be very different from the way they impact central aortic pressure.

 Mean systemic pressure

 If the heart is stopped, blood pressure falls, but it does not fall to zero.
-The remaining pressure measured after cessation of the heart beat and redistribution of blood throughout the circulation is termed the mean systemic pressure or mean circulatory filling pressure; typically this is proximally ~7mm Hg.
+The remaining pressure measured after cessation of the heart beat and redistribution of blood throughout the circulation is termed the mean systemic pressure or mean circulatory filling pressure; typically this is proximally ~7 mmHg.

 Disorders of blood pressure

 Disorders of blood pressure control include high blood pressure, low blood pressure, and blood pressure that shows excessive or maladaptive fluctuation.